Research, Training & Collaboration : Lectures

 Digital tools are providing exciting new possibilities for linguists and ethnographers to collate and compile fieldwork data, and to share the results with communities of origin.
 In this lecture, Dr Thieberger will outline the methods he used in his work on South Efate (Vanuatu) which involved building a corpus at the same time as developing his linguistic analysis.
 He will then profile a more recent initiative to design an open-source method for hosting texts linked to streaming media online (EOPAS).
 Thieberger suggests that integrating such processes into fieldwork naturally results in better outcomes, both for speakers and for the research community, and reflects on the associated challenges and opportunities provided by these technologies.

 Information about this lecture has been archived to DSpace@Cambridge.
-Click here to download a PDF poster advertising Dr Thieberger's talk (older version here), click here to listen to to an MP3 audio stream of his lecture (57 MB), and click here to view his presentation as a PDF file (12 MB).
+Click here to download a PDF poster advertising Dr Thieberger's talk (older version here), click here to listen to his lecture, and click here to view his presentation as a PDF file (12 MB).

 Land, Truth, Water: Finding the ≠Khomani Bushmen of the Southern Kalahari